dotnet/aspnetcore/src/SignalR/docs/specs/TransportProtocols.md

 * If the requested version is greater than the servers largest supported version the server will respond with its largest supported version
 The client may close the connection if the "negotiateVersion" in the response is not acceptable.

-The content type of the response is `application/json` and is a json payload containing properties to assist the client in establishing a persistent connection.
+The content type of the response is `application/json` and is a JSON payload containing properties to assist the client in establishing a persistent connection.
+Extra JSON properties that the client does not know about should be ignored.
+This allows for future additions without breaking older clients.

 ### Version 1